 Any course that will offer a Challenge for Honors option will have (CFH) appearing next to the course name in the list below.
 If a student plans to aim for an honors track, they should select courses with this designation.
-However, a student does not need to commit to the honors path at this time.
+However, a student does not need to commit to the honors path at the time of class registration.
 Declarations for CFH will be held during the 3-week drop/add period in September.